Duawieh/duawieh.github.io/README.md

 ---

-### About the Site
+## About the Site

 Building with Github Pages, the site is built and deployed from this repository.

 As a static site, every refresh will happen after a latest push.

-**The theme is original developed by Duawieh.** You should title this when Fork this repo to biuld your site.
+**The theme is original developed by Duawieh.** You should title this when fork the repo to biuld your site.